Hoh Rainforest

 Quinault Rainforest

 Other than the fallen giant, the most notable hike on the north end is the unique Maple Glade Nature Trail, which, at a short 0.5 miles, traverses a dense grove of ornate Bigleaf Maple trees.
-These mossy trees grow in swampy environment of still water that reflects the trees on windless days.
+These mossy trees grow in a swampy environment of still water that reflects the trees on windless days.

 Lake Quinault North Shore